 - Prince Edward Island

 When you receive your notice of assessment telling you how much funding the government is offering, you will be required to complete a Master Student Financial Assistance Agreement (MSFAA).
-By signing the MSFAA, you agree to accept responsibility for all funding you receive from that date forward, so you will not have to sign another agreement for future loan assistance.
+By signing the MSFAA, you agree to accept responsibility for all funding you receive from that date forward, so you will not have to sign another agreement for future loan assistance (unless you’ve been out of student loans for 2 years).
 This should be done prior to arriving at school in September.
 Further information can be found on the provincial website.

 Disbursement (Receiving funds)